What is the Honors Program?

 Honors students are self-reflexive learners and critical thinkers, who take individual initiative and work collaboratively to solve problems.
 They have excellent written and oral communication skills.
 They are engaged across campus and are leaders in clubs, athletics, performance arts, and service organizations.
 They seek experiential learning opportunities such as internships and study abroad, and they all conduct original research or creative projects under the mentorship of a faculty member for their Honors Thesis.
 Honors graduates typically go on to prestigious graduate/professional schools or take fast track jobs in industry.

-The Honors Program takes the Clarkson undergraduate experience to a whole new level.
-Clarkson is famous for our hands-on, problem-based curriculum, but Honors gives you even more opportunities to conduct independent original research and work in teams on social and environmental problems.
-Admission to Honors is highly competitive, but our "community within a community" is supportive.
-We collaborate in our classrooms and we are serious about having fun.
+The Honors Program takes the undergraduate experience to a whole new level.
+Clarkson is famous for our hands-on, problem-based curriculum, but Honors gives you even more opportunities to conduct original research or independent projects, to go on internships, coops or study abroad, and to work in teams on real-world problems.
+Admission to Honors is highly selective, and we form an intimate and supportive "community within a community" of highly motivated and talented students.
+We collaborate in our classrooms, make lifelong friends, and we are serious about having fun.